 Be sure to visit the first public American rock garden!
 Dating back to 1917, the rock garden is located on a hillside near the Herb Garden featuring plants fnd trees from the alpine and montane climates that thrive in rocky terrain and environments surrounded by strategically placed rocks.

-Many of the rocks here are boulders that were left behind by melting glaciers at the end of the last Ice Age that were found during the Brooklyn Botanical’s construction, some even have signage on them indicated their unique history.
+Many of the rocks here are boulders that were left behind by melting glaciers at the end of the last Ice Age that were found during the Brooklyn Botanic’s construction, some even have signage on them indicated their unique history.

 Depending on when you visit, you might also be treated with colorful flowers like azaleas, tulips, poppies. and daffodils to name a few.
-Don’t worry if you’re visiting in the winter months though, you can see witch hazel which blooms in the colder season which look gorgeous with a blanket of snow.
+Don’t worry if you’re visiting in the winter months though, you can see witch hazel which blooms in the colder season which look gorgeous with a blanket of snow!

 Plant Family Collection